mosaicthej/tcpCalendar/calendar/PartB.design.md

 ---
+- Name: Mark Jia
+- NSID: mij623
+- StuN: 11271998

-Definitely not GPT generated, but:
+- Definitely not GPT generated, but:
  - I hope this design doc finds you well.
 ---